TomasPhilippart/evil_phone_charger/README.md

 Not using it simply prints out the OCR'd text of the character difference, without requiring user input.

+Note that EasyOCR currently performs better than tesseract.

 ### Capturing from a USB device (like in the attack and threat model setup)